ArnoNowatzky/commonmodulesprototype/clients/java/readme.md

-Project contains client implementations for a WAWI implemented in CSharp (like Jump)
+Project contains client implementations for a WAWI implemented in Java (like Jump)